Protect your architectural examiner’s license

 Architects fuse art with science.
 You use your talent and knowledge to transform a skyline or bring a neighborhood back to life with color and style.
 You also do so in a way that is structurally sound and does not pose any risks to the public.

 With these important factors at stake, having a solid reputation is essential to attracting and keeping clients.
 If you are facing a licensing or board complaint from a client that threatens to harm the career you spent years building, don’t face the process alone.
-Contact an experienced architectural examiner’s license defense attorney at Bertolino LLP.
+Contact an Texas professional license defense lawyer at Bertolino LLP.
 We may be able to help.

 Common Types of Complaints Made Against Architectural Examiners Licenses